Skip to content

 If \(\Delta\lambda= \lambda- \lambda_0\) is the Compton shift and \(\Lambda_C=\frac{h}{m_0 c}\) is the Compton length for electrons, finally it can be obtained \(\Delta\lambda= (\Lambda_C )(1- \cos \theta)\).

-Taking into account the values of the Planck constant \(h = 6.63 \times 10^{-34} Js\), the mass at rest of the electron \(m_0 = 9.11 \times 10^{-31} kg\) and the velocity of light \(c = 3 \times 10^8 m/s\), the calculated Compton length is \(\Lambda_C = 0.02426 Å = 2.426 \times 10^{-12} m\) quite in agreement with experimental data.
+Taking into account the values of the Planck constant \(h = 6.63 \times 10^{-34} Js\), the mass at rest of the electron \(m_0 = 9.11 \times 10^{-31} kg\) and the velocity of light \(c = 3 \times 10^8 m/s\), the calculated Compton length \(\Lambda_C = 0.02426 Å = 2.426 \times 10^{-12} m\) is quite in agreement with experimental data.
 Previous equation can be interpreted in another way: the Compton length \(\Lambda_C=\frac{h}{m_0c}\) can be obtained if \(\Delta\lambda\) is measured for different values of the angle \(\theta\), then introducing the values of \(m_0\) and \(c\) the Planck constant can be determined.

 Next: 2.2.
 Physics Noble Lectures by Thomson, Millikan, Franck, Hertz, and Compton.